 Internship Initiative

-APPLICATIONS ARE NOW CLOSED.
+APPLICATIONS ARE CURRENTLY CLOSED.
 CHECK BACK REGULARLY FOR DATES REGARDING FUTURE COHORTS.

 In 2020, Canada’s vibrant film and television production industry generated over $9 billion in production volume, contributed $12.2 billion to the GDP and created approximately 244,500 jobs.
 (CMPA).
 Yet, it is widely acknowledged across the film and television industry that the racial, economic and gender injustice existing in society also serve to act as a barrier to accessing jobs in the industry.
 More than 30 of those jobs fall under the rubric of ‘camera arts’.